IRIS-Solutions-Team/IRIS-Toolbox/+iris/required.md

 __`release`__ [ string | numeric ]
 >
-> Text string describing the oldest acceptable release number of the IrisT.
+> Text string describing the oldest acceptable release number of the Iris.
 >

 ## Description

-If the IrisT release present on the computer does not comply with the minimum requirement `release`, an error is thrown.
+If the Iris release present on the computer does not comply with the minimum requirement `release`, an error is thrown.